Saint Mark's Coptic Orthodox Cathedral (Alexandria)

 Saint Mark's Coptic Orthodox Cathedral is a Coptic church in Alexandria, Egypt.
 It is the historical seat of the Pope of Alexandria, the head of the Coptic Orthodox Church.

+Overview

-Believed to stand on the site of a church founded in AD 42 by Mark the Evangelist, in AD 311 a chapel was recorded here, containing bodies said to be of Mark and his successors.
+Believed to stand on the site of a church founded in AD 67/68 by Mark the Evangelist in Baucalis, in AD 311 a chapel was recorded here, containing bodies said to be of Mark and his successors.
 Enlarged in the days of Pope Achillas, the church was ruined in 641 when the Arabs invaded Egypt, but was rebuilt in 680 by Pope John III of Alexandria.
-In 828, most of the body of Saint Mark was stolen and removed to Venice, with only the head remaining in Alexandria.
+In 828, most of the body of Saint Mark was stolen and removed to Venice, with only the head remaining in Alexandria; a portion of the body was returned in 1968.